 - Special Ed Staffing Plan 2022-23

 - MTSS Dashboard

 - Intervention Handbook 031422

-143. Disciplinary Data and Practices: What policies, procedures, or systems will the school system utilize to mitigate discriminatory discipline practices for special education students?
+- 143. Disciplinary Data and Practices: What policies, procedures, or systems will the school system utilize to mitigate discriminatory discipline practices for special education students?
 What data will the school system use to monitor and evaluate disciplinary practices?

 HCPS monitors and evaluates disciplinary practices using a variety of sources.
 Each school has access to a Disproportionality Dashboard which is generated from the HCPS ESchool Data Management System.
 The dashboard provides building administrators with the ability to monitor risk ratios for all subgroups at the building level.
 A district level dashboard is also utilized by HCPS leadership to monitor disproportionate disciplinary practices county-wide.
+The Disproportionality Dashboard has been instrumental in allowing schools to focus on the work needed to address disproportionate disciplinary practices.
 The school system also conducts Equity Walk-Throughs and provides schools with a variety of equity tools to promote positive interventions and supports throughout the county.

-To further our work to address disproportionate disciplinary practices, HCPS has established a multi-disciplinary team to develop a systemic 5-year plan targeting the use of Restorative

-Practices and positive behavioral intervention.
-The 5-year systemic plan will include the following:
+To further our work to address disproportionate disciplinary practices, HCPS has established a multi-disciplinary team to develop a systemic 5-year plan targeting the use of Restorative Practices and positive behavioral intervention.
+The 5-year systemic plan will include: